MadalinaPatrichi/uob-cloud-computing/app/README.md

 You also need to tell Docker about your proxy if you intend to use Docker

-If using OAuth security you should also configure the following properties at runtime:
+If using OAuth security and the server is running behind a proxy, you should also configure the following properties at runtime:

 ```
 -Dsecurity.oauth2.httpProxy.host=proxy-host
 -Dsecurity.oauth2.httpProxy.port=port
 ```

+These allow the server to check the OAuth2 tokens.

 ### Development Running